cugu/awesome-forensics/README.md

 ### Acquisition

-- [Acquire](https://github.com/fox-it/acquire) - Acquire is a tool to quickly gather forensic artifacts from disk images or a live system into a lightweight container.
-This makes Acquire an excellent tool to, among others, speedup the process of digital forensic triage.
-It uses [Dissect](https://github.com/fox-it/dissect) to gather that information from the raw disk, if possible.
+- [Acquire](https://github.com/fox-it/acquire) - Acquire is a tool to quickly gather forensic artifacts from disk images or a live system into a lightweight container
 - [artifactcollector](https://github.com/forensicanalysis/artifactcollector) - A customizable agent to collect forensic artifacts on any Windows, macOS or Linux system
 - [ArtifactExtractor](https://github.com/Silv3rHorn/ArtifactExtractor) - Extract common Windows artifacts from source images and VSCs
 - [AVML](https://github.com/microsoft/avml) - A portable volatile memory acquisition tool for Linux